Most Popular Blockchains in Use by Different Industries

 5. Hyperledger Fabric – Cybersecurity

-Two cybersecurity companies, Thales and DigiCert, have worked together on Hyperledger Fabric to introduce trustless security keys on the platform.
-A growing number of other cybersecurity companies are now turning to Hyperledger Fabric to run secure operations on the blockchain.
+Companies such as Thales and DigiCert have collaborated on Hyperledger Fabric to deliver trustless security keys.
+A growing number of cybersecurity firms are now adopting the platform to manage secure operations on-chain.

 6. Ripple – International Finance